dylanmei/linqpad-soap-driver/README.md

 # linqpad-soap-driver

-A SOAP service driver for LINQPad
+A SOAP service driver for LINQPad.
+Useful for invoking SOAP-based services with minimal pain and fuss.
+For the best experience, this goes especially well with the auto-complete support in [LINQPad Pro](http://www.linqpad.net/Purchase.aspx).

 ## setup